 Signs Our Sleep Is Taking A Hit

-Some smartphone apps can also track our sleep, for example when kept under our pillow or at the corner of your bed to record our physical movement during the night.
-And of course, there is always the good old-fashioned method of writing down any observations about one’s sleep after waking up the next morning.
-We can note down our bedtime, what time we woke up in the morning, any times we woke up during the night, if we needed to go to the bathroom during the night, and anything unusual we remember about that night’s sleep.
+Some smartphone apps can also track our sleep, for example when kept under your pillow or at the corner of your bed to record our physical movement during the night.
+And of course, there is always the good old-fashioned method of writing down any observations about your sleep after waking up the next morning.
+You can note down your bedtime, what time you woke up in the morning, any times you woke up during the night, if you needed to go to the bathroom during the night, and anything unusual you remember about that night’s sleep.

 Once someone has been tracking their sleep for a while, they can compare their sleep on nights when they have consumed alcohol to nights when they have not.
 Do they sleep for longer or shorter when they have been drinking?
 Does their tracker estimate that they get less REM sleep?
 Do they note feeling groggier or more irritable the next day?
 The answers to these questions can help them gauge how alcohol affects their rest.

 Binge Drinking And Sleep Loss